suss-vli/faq/virtual_lab_benefits/faq.md

 ## 5. Gaining Virtual Lab Support through vlisupport@suss.edu.sg

-A team of devops will be assisting in programming lab support and platform support for your course.
+A team of in-house devops will be assisting in programming lab support and platform support for your course.

 ## 6. Continous updates

 The industry will receive constant updates to the latest technology.
 Virtual Lab allows these updates to flow to each course and ensuring a standard for each course.

+## 7. Personalised learning & Analytics (coming soon)

+Gain insights to lab guide and the data used by your students through kibana/ELK stack.
+These data will be made available to the instructors.